My Analogue Childhood → Digital Adulthood…

 My digital web career started in the 2000s:

-- 1998–2005 — Retail Assistant to Retail Manager & Web Marketing Assistant at Historic Royal Palaces — mainly worked at Kensington Palace, a year after Princess Diana passed away. 😢 This was my first proper job while in Uni.
+- 1998–2005 — Retail Assistant to Retail Manager & Web Marketing Assistant at Historic Royal Palaces — mainly worked at Kensington Palace, a year after Princess Diana passed away. 😢 This was my first proper job while at Uni.
 Role — The web marketing opportunity at The Tower of London led to a great stepping-stone to my digital career.

 - 2002 — Graduated 🎓 🥳